 - A wide variety of internships are available to MA students, which provide them with experiential learning relevant to their future careers.

-- Applicants to the MA program will be evaluated on the basis of their GPAs (minimum 3.25), three letters of recommendation, and their personal statement.
+- Applicants to the MA program will be evaluated on the basis of their undergraduate GPAs (minimum 3.25), three letters of recommendation, and their personal statement.
 GREs are optional.

 - End of February: Application period ends.

 - March and April: Offers of admission are made.

 - End of May (Summer Session 1): Program begins.

 In light of the extraordinarily short period between admissions offers and the start of the MA program, applicants should carefully consider whether they will be able to satisfy all administrative and practical tasks to join the MA program on time.

 - Completion of the MA program will be contingent on completion of 30 credits with at least a 3.0 GPA, as per the regulations of the Graduate School.
 Additionally, students are expected to earn grades of C or better in all courses.